diyjac/SDC-P4/README.md

 ![Project Video Frame 639](./output_images/project_video_frame639.png)

 ## 4.2 Final Conclusion

 The take away from the failure and recover points are that the current software pipeline, while bias towards removing false positives, may lack the flexibility to rapidly change its direction when the lane lines changes too much without resorting to a restart.

 ## 5 Challenge Video Analysis

 The challenge video shows the forward facing view of a multi-lane highway.
-The road markings are faded and the pavement are in need of repair.
-The weather condition are nice, but the sky are cloudy.
+The road markings are faded and the pavements are in need of repair.
+The weather conditions are nice, but the sky are cloudy.

 ### 5.1 Boosting

 This video was very difficult to process without a technique I discovered while experimenting with image exposure settings.
 Essentially, at problem areas, we take the last N frames of the lane masks and we drag it into the problem area to enhance its brightness.
 I liken it to turning on headlights at night, or using a strobe light to briefly see some helpful hints.

 <img src="./images/challenge_video_boosting.gif" width=640 height=480>

 ### 5.2 Failure Scenarios

 None!
 Incrediable as it may seem, once we deployed boosting for the challenge video, there were no frames where the **RoadManager** had to restart the lane finding process due to loss.

 ### 5.3 Final Conclusion

 The take away from this experiment was that although it may work this time, we are not sure this technique would be useful everywhere.
 More experiments will need to be conducted.

 ## 6 Harder Challenge Video Analysis

-The harder challenge video shows the forward facing view of a winding two lane country road.
-The road markings are good at the beginning, but becomes poor as there are locations of poor visibility and high and low lit areas as the video continues.
-The weather is nice, but the environment is in a forest surrounded by trees which has interesting lighting issues.
+The harder challenge video shows the forward facing view of a winding two-lane country road.
+The road markings are good at the beginning, but become poor as there are locations of poor visibility and high and low lit areas as the video continues.
+The weather is nice, but the environment is in a forest surrounded by trees, which has interesting lighting issues.

 ### 6.1 Video Diagnostics

 There are numerous issues at play here.
 Chief amount those are:
 1. Areas of low lighting
 2. Areas of brightness